gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

         resourceSecretName: custom-secret
 ```

-The `resourceSecretName` references a secret which must be defined in the resources
-section of the shoot manifest:
+The `resourceSecretName` references a secret defined in the `resources` section of the shoot manifest:

 ```yaml
   resources: